Developer's Guide

 If the resource owner grants permission, the client application is notified via the callback URI.

 The authorisation is a one-off process.
-Once a Paymaster has authorised, unless you change the scopes, or the refresh token expires (in 10 years time), you should not need to re-authorise again.
+Once an API User has authorised the integration, unless you change the scopes, or the refresh token expires (in 10 years time), you should not need to re-authorise again.

 Authorisation Code